JohannesDeml/NetworkBenchmarkDotNet/README.md

 ## Description

-NCNB is a benchmark for low level networking libraries using UDP and can be used with [Unity](https://unity3d.com) and for [.Net Core](https://en.wikipedia.org/wiki/.NET_Core) standalone server applications.
+NBN is a benchmark for low level networking libraries using UDP and can be used with [Unity](https://unity3d.com) and for [.Net Core](https://en.wikipedia.org/wiki/.NET_Core) standalone server applications.
 The benchmark focuses on latency, performance and scalability.

 ### Supported Libraries